Sunday, October 13, 2024

 International Feature Film (Japan)

 Japan is about as close to perfect of a country I've ever lived in, and much of my enjoyment of the first third or so of Perfect Days was likely primarily due to nostalgia.
 Everything is really pristine in that country, thanks largely to the hard work of cleaners like Hirayama, played here by Kōji Yakusho, despite members of society looking down on them.
 Indeed, at times the film feels like soft-power propaganda championing not only the relative calm and cleanliness of Japan but also its omnipresent public toilets and their bidets (in addition to potently visualizing how detachment from social media and modern-day technology can very much be a good thing).
 Unfortunately, nostalgia can only take a film so far.
 This slow-burner burns too slowly, simultaneously lacking both mood and plot.
 Co-written and directed by the German director Wim Wenders (this is the first time Japan's nominee for International Feature Film has been directed by a non-Japanese artist), the film is riddled with annoying performances and oversimplifications.
-Yakusho's performance is a neat (the Cannes Film Festival awarded him with the Best Actor prize), but it's overly silent and overly simplistic.
+Yakusho's performance is a neat one (the Cannes Film Festival awarded him with the Best Actor prize), but it's overly silent and overly simplistic.
 None of the other performances are particularly good, either.
 Ultimately, I'm sure Perfect Days works for a lot of people (or at least they force themselves to think that it does), but it didn't work for me.

 34. The Creator